Human Trafficking Defense Attorney

 - Sex Trafficking

-Federal sex trafficking includes the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for a commercial sex act, in which the commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age.
-Labor trafficking is the recruitment, harboring, transportation, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purposes of involuntary servitude, debt bondage, or slavery.
+Federal sex trafficking includes the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for a commercial sex act in which the commercial sex act is induced by force, fraud, or coercion or in which the person is induced to perform such an act has not attained 18 years of age.
+Labor trafficking is the recruitment, harboring, transportation, or obtaining of a person for labor or services through force, fraud, or coercion for involuntary servitude, debt bondage, or slavery.

 Penalties for Human Trafficking and Why a Top Defense Attorney is Essential

-In either Michigan courts or federal court, penalties for human trafficking convictions are harsh.
+In either Michigan or federal courts, penalties for human trafficking convictions are harsh.
 A defendant convicted of this crime is likely looking at a prison sentence unless there are extraordinary circumstances or exceptionally compelling mitigating factors.
-In federal court, penalties can range from 5 to 20 years in prison, and up to life in prison where the offense results in death.
+In federal court, penalties can range from 5 to 20 years in prison and up to life in prison, where the offense results in death.

 In state law cases, these crimes are punishable by 10 years to life imprisonment.
-Additionally, other crimes can be charged in conjunction with human trafficking violations.
-Examples include racketeering, RICO, kidnapping, criminal sexual conduct, prostitution, assault, unlawful imprisonment, and child abuse, statutory rape.
-Any sentence imposed for human trafficking would be consecutive to any sentence imposed for any other offense.
-Consecutive means one sentence follows the other; the sentences are not served at the same time.
+Additionally, the government can charge other crimes in conjunction with human trafficking violations.
+Examples include racketeering, RICO, kidnapping, criminal sexual conduct, prostitution, assault, unlawful imprisonment, child abuse, and statutory rape.
+Any sentence imposed for human trafficking would be consecutive to any penalty imposed for any other offense.
+Consecutive means one sentence follows the other; the sentences are stacked.

-Any defendant that is not a United States citizen, including those with a lawful Visa or Green Card, will face deportation after the completion of any jail or prison sentence.
+Any defendant who is not a United States citizen, including those with a lawful Visa or Green Card, will face deportation after completing any jail or prison sentence.